-The February 2015 Granite Banner newsletter is now available and has important information including the date of the 2015 Granite Region Annual Meeting (June 6, 2015, Wicwas Lake Grange Hall, Meredith), retrospective photos from the 1st GRAACA meeting, a letter of recognition from the national AACA for Pat Armstrong and her crew's excellent job with the 2014 Sentimental Tour, an updated GRAACA event calendar for 2015 and more.
+The May 2015 Granite Banner newsletter is now available and has important information including the date of the 2015 Granite Region Annual Meeting (June 6, 2015), really great photos and articles, an updated GRAACA event calendar for 2015 and more.

 For earlier editions, see the archived newsletters.

 Willy has sent out an updated calendar of exciting events for the GRAACA members--see the calendar.
 He has just added (as of May 16th, 2015) a description of the Slow Iron Tour to be held Sunday, June 14--you can read his description here.

 Something to thrill you as you drink your morning coffee:

 "Today, a French auction house revealed a discovery it called the King Tut of barn finds; a treasure trove of 60 European cars, including a rare Ferrari missing for decades, that had been slowly decaying in western France.

 The Artcurial auction house says the cars belonged to a shipping magnate, Roger Baillon, who collected fine vehicles in the 1950s as part of a plan to build his own museum.
 When his business faltered in the 1970s, he sold off roughly half of his cars and simply left the rest parked in various states of exposure; some were in fully enclosed garages, but many were slightly protected from the elements by corrugated tin lean-tos.